awsdocs/aws-sdk-for-javascript-v3/doc_source/scheduled-events-invoking-lambda-deploy-function.md

 # Deploy the Lambda function<a name="scheduled-events-invoking-lambda-deploy-function"></a>

 This topic is part of a tutorial that demonstrates how to invoke a Lambda function through Amazon CloudWatch scheduled events using the AWS SDK for JavaScript\.
-To start at the beginning of the tutorial, see [Creating scheduled events to execute Lambda functions](scheduled-events-invoking-lambda-example.md)\.
+To start at the beginning of the tutorial, see [Creating scheduled events to execute AWS Lambda functions](scheduled-events-invoking-lambda-example.md)\.

-In the root of your project, create a `lambda-function-setup.ts` file, and paste the content below into it\.
+In the root of your project, create a `lambda-function-setup.js` file, and paste the content below into it\.

 Replace *BUCKET\_NAME* with the name of the Amazon S3 bucket you uploaded the ZIP version of your Lambda function to\.
 Replace *ZIP\_FILE\_NAME* with the name of name the ZIP version of your Lambda function\.
-Replace *ROLE* with the Amazon Resource Number \(ARN\) of the IAM role you created in the [Create the AWS resources ](scheduled-events-invoking-lambda-provision-resources.md) topic of this tutorial\.
+Replace *IAM\_ROLE\_ARN* with the Amazon Resource Number \(ARN\) of the IAM role you created in the [Create the AWS resources ](scheduled-events-invoking-lambda-provision-resources.md) topic of this tutorial\.
 Replace *LAMBDA\_FUNCTION\_NAME* with a name for the Lambda function\.

 ```
-// Load the required AWS Lambda client and commands.
+// Load the required Lambda client and commands.
 const {
-  LambdaClient,
    CreateFunctionCommand,
 } = require("@aws-sdk/client-lambda");

-// Set the AWS Region.
-const REGION = "REGION"; //e.g. "us-east-1"
+const {
+   lambdaClient
+} = require("..libs/lambdaClient.js");

-// Instantiate an AWS Lambda client service object.
+// Instantiate an Lambda client service object.
 const lambda = new LambdaClient({ region: REGION });

 // Set the parameters.